kjgleason/Primo/README.md

 To cite `Primo` in publications, please use:

 Kevin J. Gleason, Fan Yang, Brandon L. Pierce, Xin He, and Lin S. Chen.
-Primo: integration of multiple GWAS and omics QTL summary statistics for elucidation of molecular mechanisms of trait-associated SNPs and detection of pleiotropy in complex traits. bioRxiv (2019), doi:10.1101/579581.
+Primo: integration of multiple GWAS and omics QTL summary statistics for elucidation of molecular mechanisms of trait-associated SNPs and detection of pleiotropy in complex traits.
+Genome Biol (2020); 21(1):236. doi:10.1186/s13059-020-02125-w.

 ## Licenses
 The code is released under [GNU General Public License (GPL)](https://opensource.org/licenses/gpl-license).